softwaresaved/byte-sized-rse/episodes/30-introduction.md

 ### Squash and Merge

 Squash and merge squashes all the commits from a feature branch into a single commit before merging into the main branch.
 This strategy simplifies the commit history, making it easier to follow.
-This strategy is ideal for merging feature branches with numerous small commits, resulting in a cleaner main branch history where you do not care about keeping the history of commits.
+This strategy is ideal for merging feature branches with numerous small commits, resulting in a cleaner main branch history.